OpenDSA/OpenDSA/Doc/source/Client-sideFramework.rst

    make min

 from the OpenDSA toplevel before you check to see the effect.
+Note that the minify process can be a *fake* minify (only copying the files) depending on the Makefile variables.
+See the beginning lines of ``OpenDSA/Makefile`` to update this to your preference.

 In order to allow AVs to be reused outside of OpenDSA (without including OpenDSA infrastructure), ``odsaAV.js`` checks for all dependencies provided